veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 (sec:rayleighsommerfeld)=
 ### Rayleigh-Sommerfeld Diffraction Integral

 Another method to propagate a wave field is by using the **Rayleigh-Sommerfeld** integral.
 A very good approximation of this integral states that each point in the plane $z=0$ emits spherical waves with amplitude proportional to the field in the plane $z=0$.
 To find the field in a point $(x, y,z)$, we have to add the contributions from all these point sources together.
-This corresponds to the Huygens-Fresnel principle postulated earlier in {numref}`section.spatcoh`.
+This corresponds to the Huygens-Fresnel principle postulated earlier in [](section.spatcoh).
 Because a more rigorous derivation starting from the Helmholtz equation<sup>[^2]</sup> would be rather lengthy, we will just give the final result:

 ````{note}
 ```{math}